 White clover grows best in full sun to partial shade and prefers moist, well drained soil with a pH range of 5.5 – 7.0.
 It will tolerate poor soils and can even thrive in clay or sandy soils as long as they are moist and fertile.
 This plant can also tolerate drought conditions better than most other clovers, but it will not survive in standing water or overly wet conditions.
 White clover is considered an invasive species in some areas, so take care not to introduce it into an area where it is not native or needed.

-See also What is Winter Squash Plant
+See also What is Wolf Eyes' Dogwood Plant

 Uses